MrFenrisWolfen/automated-whisper-smb/README.md

 - large ~1550mb
 - turbo ~809mb

-If you just started the Container it can took up to two minutes before you can edit the settings.txt file please keep that in mind.
+If you just started the Container it can took up to one or two minutes before you can edit the settings.txt file please keep that in mind.

 3. Usage: